-Cabbage poriyal-Indian style cabbage stir-fry made with shredded cabbage, shredded coconut and seasoned with mustard seeds.
-Another simple everyday side dish recipe made in less than 15 minutes from scratch.
+Cabbage poriyal-Indian style cabbage stir-fry made with shredded cabbage, shredded coconut, and seasoned with mustard seeds.
+This is another simple everyday side dish recipe made in less than 15 minutes from scratch.
 A real food, clean eating, and soul-satisfying dish perfect for easy weeknight dinners.

-This healthy dish does not require a long list of ingredients, like any other Indian recipes.
-And the good news is that these ingredients are available in any of the leading grocery stores.
+This healthy dish does not require a long list of ingredients, like any other Indian recipe.
+And the good news is that these ingredients are available in any leading grocery store.

 What is Cabbage poriyal?

-For those who are not familiar with cabbage poriyal- this tastes delightful and straightforward made in such a way to retain all the natural flavors of cabbage taste with the beautiful blend of the aroma of mustard seeds and the creamy coconut.
+For those who are not familiar with cabbage poriyal- this tastes delightful and straightforward, made in such a way as to retain all the natural flavors of cabbage taste with the beautiful blend of the aroma of mustard seeds and the creamy coconut.

-This delicious, easy recipe requires simple preparation, and simple ingredients accordingly cut down the time you spend in the kitchen.
-Another beneficial factor is, this can be customized to suit your specific preference.
+This delicious, easy recipe requires simple preparation and ingredients to cut down your time in the kitchen.
+Another benefit is that this can be customized to suit your preferences.
 A crowd-pleasing pan-frying staple that is easy and simple to make in no time.

 The cabbage poriyal is the most essential and popular recipe in Tamil cuisine.
 And this is one of the important South Indian cabbage recipes.
-This lighter side dish is being prepared every day in millions of households in South India.
-Furthermore, this comforting luscious food is usually served in marriages or the vegetarian feast as well.
+This lighter side dish is prepared daily in millions of South Indian households.
+Furthermore, this comforting, luscious food is usually served at marriages or vegetarian feasts.

-This cabbage poriyal is favorite in other cuisines on the top but tagged with different names.
-This is also called as cabbage Thoran in Kerala and Vepudu in Andhra, kosu palya in Kannada cuisine.
-Where In andhra style, kerala style cabbage poriyal’s preparation and cooking part remains the same but slightly varies with the seasoning ingredients.
+This cabbage poriyal is a favorite in other cuisines on the top but is tagged with different names.
+This is called cabbage Thoran in Kerala, Vepudu in Andhra, and kosu palya in Kannada cuisine.
+In Andhra style, Kerala style cabbage poriyal's preparation and cooking part remain the same but slightly vary with the seasoning ingredients.

-It is best to be served immediately and can stay great for four to five hours in the room temperature.
-Additionally, if it is kept in the refrigerator, it can be last for two-three days.
-And freeze it if you plan to store for a longer time.
+It is best served immediately and can stay great for four to five hours at room temperature.
+Also, if kept in the refrigerator, it lasts two to three days.
+And freeze it if you plan to store it for a longer time.

-I know another question pops up here, why it is best to serve immediately?
-Because the coconut has less shelf time and naturally gets spoiled in the standard room temperature.
-I would not recommend storing more than the above time frame, as the vegetables lose their freshness and thus taste different after these shelves storing time.
+Another question pops up here: Why is it best to serve immediately?
+Because the coconut has less shelf time and naturally gets spoiled at standard room temperature.
+I would not recommend storing more than the above time frame, as the vegetables lose their freshness and thus taste different after these shelves' storing time.